 Lisette Auton

-...
-I identify as disabled.
-That’s a positive, powerful political word.
+I identify as disabled and neurodivergent.
+That’s positive, powerful and political.
 There’s nowt wrong with me, but there is something wrong with a society which seeks to blame, shame, ignore, terrorise and disappear disabled people.
-I believe that although language and impairment needs can sometimes divide us, we are so much more powerful together."
+I believe that although language and impairment needs can sometimes divide us, we are much more powerful together."

 To find out more about Lisette: https://lisetteauton.co.uk/